 1. Get the Appropriate Licenses and Certifications

-When moving for a temporary position, you need the appropriate licenses and certifications.
+When moving to the UAE, you need the active nursing license and certifications.
 In addition, depending on your chosen specialty, you may need to complete additional training.
 Or, in some cases, you may need to pass a national exam.